1inch/limit-order-protocol/description.md

 # Create an order

-Orders are created off-chain and signed by maker.
-When creating an order a maker has a number of features he can utilize for the order
+The process begins off-chain and is initiated by the order creator, also known as the maker, and ends with the order being signed.
+When creating an order, the maker can make use of various features for the order.

 **Basic features**

-- Choose an asset receiver for an order
+- Select an asset receiver for an order.
-- Allow or disallow partial and multiple fills
+- Choose whether to allow or disallow partial and multiple fills.
-- Set conditions to verify to allow execution (e.g check the price of an asset)
+- Define conditions that must be met before execution can proceed (e.g. provide an example).
-- Set interactions (arbitrary maker’s code) to execute before and after order filling
+- Specify interactions (arbitrary maker's code) to execute before and after order filling.
-- Choose approval scheme for token spend (approve, permit, permit2)
+- Choose an approval scheme for token spend (approve, permit, permit2).
-- Ask to unwrap WETH to ETH before (to sell ETH) or after swap (to get ETH)
+- Request that WETH be unwrapped to ETH either before (to sell ETH) or after the swap (to receive ETH).
-- Make an order private by defining the only allowed taker’s address
+- Make an order private by specifying the only allowed taker's address.
-- Set order’s expiration date
+- Set the order's expiration date.
-- Set an order’s nonce or epoch for easy canceling the order later
+- Assign a nonce or epoch to the order for easy cancellation later.

 **Advanced features**

-- Define a proxy for handling non-compliant with `IERC20` transfer functions, which allows to swap non-ERC20 tokens, for example, ERC721 or ERC1155.
+- Define a proxy to handle transfers of assets that are not compliant with `IERC20`, allowing the swapping of non-ERC20 tokens, such as ERC721 or ERC1155.
-- Define functions that calculate on-chain the exchange rate for maker and taker assets.
-For example, dutch auction (rate decreases with time) or range orders (rate depends on the volume already filled) can be implemented with it.
+- Define functions to calculate, on-chain, the exchange rate for maker and taker assets.
+These functions can be used to implement dutch auctions (where the rate decreases over time) or range orders (where the rate depends on the volume already filled), among others.

-Order can be created with an utility library https://github.com/1inch/limit-order-protocol-utils/ or created and signed manually.
+An order can be created using a utility library, such as https://github.com/1inch/limit-order-protocol-utils/, or it can be created and signed manually.

-## How to build the order
+## How to build an order

-Order struct is defined as
+The order struct is defined as follows

 ```solidity
 struct Order {